Nthompson096/rpi-qemu-scripts/README.md

 # What are the commands?

-to shutdown the guest machine, run rpishut, to start it up; enter rpistart; to connect to the rpi guest machine via console enter rpicon; to connect to the rpi guest via gui enter rpivga. to uninstall it completely enter uninstrpi; will shutdown the running pi vm.
+to shutdown the guest machine, run rpishut, to start it up; enter rpistart.
+To connect to the rpi guest machine via console enter rpicon; to connect to the rpi guest via gui enter rpivga. to uninstall it completely enter uninstrpi; will shutdown the running pi vm.

 # How can i resize the img
 `qemu-img resize /var/lib/libvirt/images/2021-12-02-raspios-buster-armhf.img 10G` is a good example.
 You may use whichever size you'd like, just be careful.